ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 4. [Provision a bare metal server](/docs/bare-metal?topic=bare-metal-getting-started).

     To complete the steps in this topic, ensure you have internet access from the bare metal.
-This is needed for configuring the Sysdig agent.
+This is needed for configuring the monitoring agent.

 5. Configure a VPN connection between your terminal and the bare metal server